coracle-social/compass/README.md

 # Strfry Indexer Relay

-Ansible playbook to deploy a [strfry](https://github.com/hoytech/strfry) nostr relay.
+Ansible playbook to deploy a [strfry](https://github.com/hoytech/strfry) nostr relay tailored to indexing kind 10002.

+NOTE: please do not deploy this unless you expect to be serving a significant number of requests (for example, if you run a popular client).
+The nostr network only needs a few indexers to be available; any more only add unnecessary load on any mirrors that are configured.

 ## Prerequisites